arfiaaAmmar/career_assessment/README.md

 - Every folder has their own README.md file for instructions.
 - Do refer to the company you belong to.

-Thank you for giving me the opportunity to do the test.
+Thank you for giving me the opportunity to do the test and have a great day!